 For complete access and all pass details and restriction details click here: IKON Pass.

 Ikon Pass Perks and Discounts

-The IKON Pass benefits offer you 10 IKON friends & family discount lift tickets (25 percent off window rate); First Tracks access to select destinations once a month from January through March; a complimentary 1-year $20 value level to Protect Our Winters membership; 15 percent discount off food, beverage and retail at participating locations; one-stop shopping to browse and compare hotels, activities at IKON resorts; access to preferred pricing at select destinations; CMH heli-skiing booking.
+Purchase your pass early and new pass holders can ski out the current season 13 regional destination resorts.
+Enjoy “First Tracks” one designated morning per month in January, February and March on untracked powder and corduroy.
+First Tracks access to select destinations once a month from January through March; a complimentary 1-year $20 value level to Protect Our Winters membership; 15 percent discount off food, beverage and retail at participating locations; one-stop shopping to browse and compare hotels, activities at IKON resorts; access to preferred pricing at select destinations; CMH heli-skiing booking.
 You can grab early morning laps before the lifts open to the public.
-Note there is preferred pricing for nurses, military and college students.

-Ikon Pass Changes for 2022-2023
+Ikon Pass Changes for 2023-2024

 What is the difference between the Ikon Pass and the Ikon Base?

-What is the difference between the Ikon Base Pass and the Ikon Base Plus Pass for 22/23?
+What is the difference between the Ikon Base Pass and the Ikon Base Plus Pass for 23/24?

 The main difference between Ikon Base Pass and the Ikon Base Plus Pass is the Plus Pass adds in more top destinations resorts for a $200 difference.